bacdang2k4/se18430-swp391-gr4-project-schoolmedical/README.md

 **Team Leader** | Full-Stack Developer | DevOps | MySQL DB Designer

 - Led the development of the SchoolMedicalManager project
-- Built both frontend (ReactJS) and backend (Spring Boot)
+- Built both front-end (ReactJS) and backend (Spring Boot)
 - Designed and optimized MySQL database (schema, procedures, seed data)
-- Deployed backend & DB using Docker; frontend to Vercel, backend to Render
+- Deployed back-end & DB using Docker; front-end to Vercel, back-end to Render
 - Registered custom domain and configured DNS for production
 - Managed team progress, code quality, and final delivery

 ---

 ### 👨‍💻 Nguyễn Thanh Nhã
-**Backend Developer** | DevOps | MySQL DB Designer
+**Back-end Developer** | DevOps | MySQL DB Designer

-- Contributed to the development of system features, covering both frontend and backend components.
+- Contributed to the development of system features, covering both frontend and bac-kend components.
 - Designed and optimized relational databases using MySQL, ensuring high performance and scalability.
 - Proficient in using Postman to test APIs, validate responses, and support frontend integration for accurate UI display.
 - Prepared comprehensive documentation, including API references, user guides, and system workflows, to support team collaboration and future development.